 You can see the summary of the overrides by selecting the root of the Template Instance and looking at the Entity Inspector:

-Also notice the little dot on the right of the field that has been overriden.
+Also notice the different color of the label of the field that has been overridden.
 You can also see a more detailed list of all the overrides by clicking View Diff.
 See Overrides Diff View for more information.

 Alternatively you can open the Override Diff View and apply overrides from there too.